ibm-mas/gitops-demo/README.md

 ![instance root app after workspace](docs/screenshots/16-instance-root-workspace.png)

 It will take a few minutes to become `Healthy`.
-The remaining steps in this demonstration cover installing the Manage Manage application and its dependencies using Gitops.
+The remaining steps in this demonstration cover installing the Manage application and its dependencies using Gitops.
 You can safely proceed with the next steps of this demonstration before this happens.

-## Configure a DB2 Database for the MAS Manage Application
+## Configure a DB2 Database for the Manage Application

-> TODO: The `mas gitops-db2u-database` is used to configure an in-cluster DB2 database for use by MAS.
-MAS also supports generic JDBC databases that may be on or off cluster, but this is not covered in this demonstration.
+The `mas gitops-db2u-database` is used to configure an in-cluster DB2 database for use by MAS.
+MAS also supports generic JDBC databases that may be on or off cluster, but this is not covered in this guide.

 DB2 makes use of persistent storage.
 For database, log and temporary tablespace storage, a block storage solution is recommended.
 For metadata and backup storage, a file storage solution is recommended.
 In ROSA, we can make use of the built-in `gp3` StorageClass for block storage.
 To provide file storage, we can install the [Amazon Elastic File System](https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html) to establish the `efs` StorageClass.
 You can achieve this using the `mas gitops-efs` command: